Pastry: Types of pastry dough

+Traditional strudel pastry, known as Strudelteig, differs from puff pastry in that it is very elastic.
+It is made from flour with a high gluten content, water, oil, and salt, with no sugar added.
+The dough is worked vigorously, rested, and then rolled out and stretched by hand very thinly with the help of a clean linen tea towel or kitchen paper.

 Chemistry

 Different kinds of pastry doughs are made by utilizing the natural characteristics of wheat flour and certain fats.
 When wheat flour is mixed with water and kneaded into plain dough, it develops strands of gluten, which are what make bread tough and elastic.
 In a typical pastry, however, this toughness is unwanted, so fat or oil is added to slow down the development of gluten.
 Pastry flour can also be used, since it typically has a lower level of protein than all-purpose or bread flours.

 Lard or suet work well because they have a coarse, crystalline structure that is very effective.
 Using unclarified butter does not work well because of its water content; clarified butter, or ghee, which is virtually water-free, is better, but shortcrust pastry using only butter may develop an inferior texture.
 If the fat is melted with hot water or if liquid oil is used, the thin oily layer between the grains offers less of an obstacle to gluten formation and the resulting pastry is tougher.

 A good pastry is light and airy and fatty, but firm enough to support the weight of the filling.
-When making a shortcrust pastry, care must be taken to blend the fat and flour thoroughly before adding any liquid---to ensure that the flour granules are adequately coated with fat and less likely to develop gluten.
+When making a shortcrust pastry, care must be taken to blend the fat and flour thoroughly before adding any liquid.
+This is to ensure that the flour granules are adequately coated with fat and less likely to develop gluten.
 On the other hand, overmixing results in long gluten strands that toughen the pastry.
-In other types of pastry such as Danish pastry and croissants, the characteristic flaky texture is achieved by repeatedly rolling out a dough similar to yeast bread dough, spreading it with butter, and folding it to produce many thin layers.

-Pastry chefs

-Pastry chefs use a combination of culinary ability and creativity for baking, decoration, and flavoring with ingredients.
-Many baked goods require a lot of time and focus.
-Presentation is an important aspect of pastry and dessert preparation.
-The job is often physically demanding, requiring attention to detail and long hours.
-Pastry chefs are also responsible for creating new recipes to put on the menu, and they work in restaurants, bistros, large hotels, casinos and bakeries.
-Pastry baking is usually done in an area slightly separate from the main kitchen.
-This section of the kitchen is in charge of making pastries, desserts, and other baked goods.